 Ken Simon '11

 Ken graduated with Honors in Government and minors in both Rhetoric and National Security Studies through the Wilson Center.
 He served as Student Body President, President of the Union Philanthropic Society, Presidential Fellow with the Center for the Study of the Presidency and Congress, vice president of the Pre-Law Society, Opinion Page Editor of The Tiger, and as a tutor in the Ferguson Center for Public Speaking.
 Ken was a member of both Omicron Delta Kappa and Pi Sigma Alpha.
 He was a Sponsors for Educational Opportunity (SEO) Corporate Law intern with Akin Gump's D.C. office during the summer after his graduation.
-During his first summer of law school he will serve as a Summer Associate with Fulbright and Jaworski in Houston.
+During his first summer of law school, he served as a Summer Associate with Fulbright and Jaworski in Houston.
+Ken recently graduated from Penn Law and will be clerking in the United States Federal District Court for the Eastern District of Virginia (Richmond) with Judge Henry Hudson.
+He will be joining Akin, Gump, Strauss, Hauer, and Feld thereafter.

 Kyle Martin '10